ksy-group/ksy-group.github.io/README.md

 # ksy-group.github.io
 Main page for KSY GROUP repository.
+This repository is publicly available.